Have you thought of sharing this special time with a student midwife?

 A lecturer at the School of Midwifery supervises each student and is available to discuss any questions or issues you may have about the programme or your student.
 You are in charge and can decide what you want to share with the student.

-To find out more about having a midwifery student involved in your childbirth experience and to obtain a consent form, please contact the School of Midwifery:
+To find out more about having a midwifery student involved in your childbirth experience and to obtain a hard copy or PDF consent form, please contact the School of Midwifery:

 Call 0800 762 786